rhunce/ReactMiniChallenge/README.md

-# ReactMiniChallenge

-Practice React by building an app that displays random animal facts.
-The goal is to complete the app without referencing any of your old code.
-If you get stuck, try referencing the <a href="https://reactjs.org/docs/getting-started.html">React Documentation</a>.
-Fill in the following files to complete the app:
+Fill in the the incomplete files to complete a React app that displays random animal facts.
+Follow the errors in your browser, and make the tests pass complete this app.
+You'll be working in the following files:

 - App.jsx
 - FactsList.jsx